 Once the video or audio starts playing on your Xbox, you will get a small Windows Media Player screen.
 You can add more files, including pictures, music, and audio.
 A basic playback is offered to control.
 On the Xbox One, you can use the controller to pause, play, and stop media playback.

 The cast to the device is also available from the Windows Player or any other player which supports this option.

 Related: How to stream from Edge to Xbox One

 How to Stream Music & Video from Windows 8 to Xbox 360

-While we have tried connecting to a Windows 7 PC using Media Centre but it was really a painful and longer process because of issues like Firewall and security restrictions, Windows 8 Play To has changed it drastically where connecting to a Xbox takes no time.
+Windows 8 has a feature called Play To, which allows playing Digital Media to any Windows Certified DLNA device like XBOX 360 or a SMART TV that supports this feature.
+At the time of Windows 7, we have tried connecting using the Media Centre.
+Still, it was a painful and long process because of issues like Firewall and security restrictions, Windows 8 Play To and Windows 10 Casting feature has changed it drastically where connecting to an Xbox takes no time.